micky-quansah/micky-quansah/README.md

 ### 💡 Goals for 2020:
 - Finish my first app with both react and angular, and deploy it
-- Learn the basics web security and network security
+- Learn the basics of web security and network security
 - Become a skilled web developer
 - Grow as a person